scikit-hep/decaylanguage/src/decaylanguage/data/README.rst

 ``DECAY_LHCB.DEC``
 ------------------

-Copy of the LHCb experiment master decay file for EvtGen, which describes all generic particle decays.
+Copy of the LHCb experiment main decay file for EvtGen, which describes all generic particle decays.